martinmoene/type-lite/README.md

 bits: Allows to obtain hash of a bits object (C++11)
 ordered: Disallows to default-construct an ordered thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 ordered: Allows to default-construct an ordered thus defined
+ordered: Allows to custom-default-construct an ordered thus defined
 ordered: Allows to copy-construct an ordered from its underlying type
 ordered: Allows to move-construct an ordered from its underlying type (C++11)
 ordered: Allows to compare an ordered for equality